discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Maintenance

-- 1GB of memory, with swap, is the absolute minimum required for a small Discourse community.
-If your community is expected to grow, you'll want more memory.
+- One CPU and 1GB of memory, with swap, is the minimum for a small Discourse community.
+As your community grows you may need more memory or CPU resources.

 - Hopefully you are running [in our Docker container install](https://github.com/discourse/discourse/blob/master/docs/INSTALL.md); it's the only one we officially support.
 That will guarantee easy updates, and all recommended optimizations from the Discourse team.